strath-ace/TITAN/README.md

 \[2023-04-17\]

-* Change Variable facets_normal to facet_normal in mesh class
+* Change name of variable facets_normal to facet_normal in mesh class
 * Compute facet_normal to be proportional to the facet area
 * Object of class aerothermo creates array based of number of facets instead of number of nodes
 * Aerodynamic computation now takes facets normals as input